Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Results

 Table \ref{table:maxgrowth2} shows the maximal growth rate over $(k,m_0)$ parameter regimes in Fig. \ref{fig:km0_plots} and the corresponding $(k,m_0)$ wavenumber pair for these three methods.
 The maximal growth rate predicted from the Lyapunov method is approaching that obtained from the numerical simulations ($\text{log}_{10}[\underline{\lambda}]=-1.00754$) and the Floquet theory ($\text{log}_{10}[\lambda_F]=-1.00765$).
 Moreover, the wavenumber pair associated with the maximal growth rate is $(k,m_0)=(0.180,0.000)$ for the Lyapunov method with $n=800$, which agrees well with that obtained from numerical simulations and the Floquet theory.

-Fig. \ref{fig:convergence} then investigates the convergence of the Lyapunov method and Floquet theory by plotting the growth rate as a function of $n$, and we use the growth rate computed from numerical simulations ($\mline\mline$) as a basis for comparison.
-As the number of temporal discretization points increases, Fig. \ref{fig:convergence} shows that the growth rate predicted by the Lyapunov method $({\dashed})$ and the Floquet theory $({\dotted})$ both converge to the growth rate obtained by numerical simulations ($\mline\mline$), while Floquet theory converges faster than the Lyapunov method.
+Fig. \ref{fig:convergence} then investigates the convergence of the Lyapunov method and Floquet theory by plotting the growth rate as a function of $n$.
+We use the growth rate computed from numerical simulations ($\mline\mline$) as a basis for comparison.
+As the number of temporal discretization points increases, Fig. \ref{fig:convergence} shows that the growth rate predicted by the Lyapunov method $({\dotted})$ and the Floquet theory $({\dashed})$ both converge to the growth rate obtained by numerical simulations ($\mline\mline$), while Floquet theory converges faster than the Lyapunov method.
+This suggests that undersampling of $\boldsymbol{A}(t)$ can fail to capture the essential system dynamics, causing both the Lyapunov method and Floquet theory to inaccurately estimate the growth rate.
+Moreover, we observe that using a Lyapunov function candidate $V=\boldsymbol{\psi}^*\boldsymbol{P}\boldsymbol{\psi}$ with a constant $\boldsymbol{P}$ cannot correctly evaluate stability for time-varying systems, indicating an important role of the time dependence of $\boldsymbol{P}(t)$ term and the $\dot{\boldsymbol{P}}(t)$ term in Theorem \ref{thm:lmi_linear} for stability analysis of time-varying systems.